EvilM00N/DAISO_Proj/README.md

 Backend: Python (Code can be seen in main branch)

-Frontend: React (Frontend Code can be found in web-dashboard branch)
+Frontend: React (Frontend Code can be found in the web-dashboard branch)